tomasherceg/dotvvm-docs/Pages/control-development-creating-custom-postback-handlers.md

 	return {
 	    execute: function(callback) {
-	    	// do whathever you need and if you need to do the postback, invoke the 'callback()' function if (confirm(message)) {
+	    	// do whatever you need and if you need to do the postback, invoke the 'callback()' function if (confirm(message)) {
 	    	    callback();
 		}